trainart/linux2/2-2-2-Cron-Syslog.md

 ![img_1.png](images/crontab-etc.png)

-> NOTE! `username` field is specific for thei file only !
+> NOTE! `username` field is specific for this file only !

 2. fixed directories: